WanSongLee/DeepQLearning/README.md

 With a probability of <img src="http://latex.codecogs.com/svg.latex?\epsilon" />, we choose a random action to explore the environment.
 With a probability of 1-<img src="http://latex.codecogs.com/svg.latex?\epsilon" />, we exploit by choosing the optimal action according to <img src="http://latex.codecogs.com/svg.latex?Q" />

-### Q-function approximation using neural networks
+### Q-Function Approximation using Neural Networks

 Let's fix our previous assumption about a tabular representation of <img src="http://latex.codecogs.com/svg.latex?Q" />.
 There is nothing inherently wrong with a tabular representation of <img src="http://latex.codecogs.com/svg.latex?Q" />, but it is only feasible for problems with very small state space.
 Breakout has a very large state space.